NLeSC/mcfly-tutorial/README.md

 Prerequisites:
 - Python 3.7 and above
-- Have the following python packages installed:
+- The following python packages have to be installed (also specified in requirements.txt file):
   - mcfly
   - jupyter
   - pandas